allmeidaapedro/Data-Science-Porfolio/README.md

   <img src="images/Black Modern Personal LinkedIn Banner.png"%>
 </p>

 Hello!
 My name is Pedro Almeida and I am a 20-year-old student pursuing a Bachelor's degree in Computer Engineering at the University of Brasília.
-Currently, I work as a Data Science Intern at Mundiale.
-In this role, I assist in the analysis and interpretation of datasets, extracting valuable insights.
-I collaborate with multidisciplinary teams to identify and implement improvements in data processes.
-I contribute to the development of Natural Language Processing (NLP) models for textual data analysis, as well as other models for purchase propensity and sales forecasting, for example.
-I provide support to the team in the critical analysis of results obtained by Machine Learning models, influencing data-driven decisions.
-I conduct A/B tests to validate hypotheses and optimize the performance of predictive models and actively participate in creating data visualizations and detailed reports.
+Currently, I work as a Data Scientist Intern at Kinea Investimentos (Itaú).
 My passion lies in machine learning, data science, statistics, and mathematics, and I am constantly working on projects in these areas.
 Explore them below!

 ## Projects